Manslaughter in English law: Suicide pacts

 Section 4(1) of the Homicide Act 1957 introduced the defence of suicide pact.
 Parliament's intention was to show some compassion for those who had been involved in a suicide pact but failed to die.
 Section 4(3) defines a suicide pact as "a common agreement between two or more persons having for its object the death of all of them, whether or not each is to take his own life".
 Further the accused must have had a "settled intention of dying in pursuance of the pact" to avoid the accused entering into a supposed pact with the real intention of committing murder.
 The Law Commission has proposed abolishing the defence with deserving cases falling within diminished responsibility, but feels it should be retained pending a review of a new partial defence of mercy killings.

 Involuntary manslaughter

 Involuntary manslaughter arises where the accused did not intend to cause death or serious injury but caused the death of another through recklessness or criminal negligence.
 For these purposes, recklessness is defined as a blatant disregard for the dangers of a particular situation.
 An example of this would be dropping a brick off a bridge, landing on a person's head, killing them.
-Since the intent is not to kill the victim, but simply to drop the brick, the mens rea required for murder does not exist because the act is not aimed at any one person.
-But if in dropping the brick, there is a good chance of injuring someone, the person who drops it will be reckless.
+Assuming there is no intention to cause really serious harm, murder does not arise.
+But the act of dropping the brick is itself criminal, and where a criminal and dangerous act causes death, that will (generally) constitute manslaughter.
 This form of manslaughter is also termed "unlawful act" or "constructive" manslaughter.